 Number Six: Find Freedom Through Forgiveness

-(7:46) You may not feel like forgiving, and I completely understand.
+You may not feel like forgiving, and I completely understand.
 There are probably things your spouse has said or done that hurt you immensely during this time.
-But if you continue to hold grudges or continue to let these things harbor anger within you, then it’s going to change…
+But if you continue to hold grudges or continue to let these things harbor anger within you, then it’s going to change:

-- the way you interact with your spouse (which could ultimately end up pushing them away)
+The way you interact with your spouse (which could ultimately push them away).

 Forgive for you.
-You’re not forgiving because you’re saying that you’re in agreement or you approve of anything that your spouse is doing, but forgive because it frees you.
+You’re not forgiving because you’re saying that you’re in agreement or approve of anything your spouse is doing, but forgive because it frees you.

 Number Seven: Create A Better Environment

-(8:34) Lastly, you want to stop doing things that are destroying love in your marriage during this time, if you’ve been doing any of them.
+Lastly, if you’ve been doing any of them, you want to stop doing things that are destroying love in your marriage during this time.

-- If you’ve been someone who tells your spouse they need to change something about themselves before you’ll love them (whether you actually said that in your words or just in your actions)
+If you’ve been someone who tells your spouse they need to change something about themselves before you love them (whether you said that in your words or just in your actions)

 These actions don’t harbor love.
-That is, it’s not an environment where love can grow and foster.
+That is, it’s not an environment where love can grow and prosper.

-So during this time, as you’re working on yourself (and not overwhelming your spouse by begging or pleading or anything like that) you’re working on becoming a better spouse.
-Work on becoming a better wife, work on becoming a better husband, right now.
+You’re working on yourself and becoming a better spouse during this time.
+So work on becoming a better wife and husband right now.
 Because then, when your spouse does come back, it makes the process of putting your marriage back together so much easier.
 I cannot emphasize this enough.

-You Absolutely Can Learn To Fall In Love Again, It’s Absolutely Possible.
+You Can Learn To Fall In Love Again.
+It’s Absolutely Possible.

-Focus on where you are now, get the work done that you need to get done in you and your interactions, and in forgiving your spouse and being able to move forward.
+Focus on where you are now, get the work done that you need to get done in you and your interactions, forgive your spouse, and move forward.